Documentation Index

 How are API keys secured?

 API keys are shown in full only once at creation.
 They are stored securely and transmitted over HTTPS.
 You can deactivate or delete keys at any time.
-Keys are scoped to a single project.
+Keys are scoped to a single workspace.
 See API Keys for best practices.

 Does Runcrate have role-based access control?